-Absolutely gorgeous and everyone loves roasted chicken, which is why it’s a fabulous and very safe bet for a dinner party!
+Absolutely everyone loves roasted chicken, which is why it’s a fabulous and very safe bet for a dinner party!

 Preparation should look a lot like this…